California wins Little League World Series 6-5 over Curacao on walk-off homer

+“This is a unique feeling that maybe only five or less people experience in their lifetime,” said Louis, who finished the tournament with five homers, the most of any player.
+“I feel great.
+It’s hard to beat this feeling.
+I don’t know what would make me feel happier.”

-Curacao tied the game in the fifth on Nasir El-Ossais’s grand slam to center.
+Curacao tied the game in the fifth on Nasir El-Ossais’s grand slam to center, setting off a frenzied celebration by the players, coaches and Curacao fans down the third-base side of Lamade Stadium.
 Nasir also drove in a run in the third.

 Jaxon Kalish and Lucas Keldorf drove in two runs each for California.